-It is time for our fourth year of student-led conferences.
-Our conference day is Friday, November 8, 2019.
-We are excited to see all of our amazing J.T.
-Moore families and students during conferences.
+It is time for our fifth year of student-led conferences.
+Our conference day is Friday, October 29, 2021.
+We are excited to see all our amazing JT Moore families and students during conferences.

 For those of you unfamiliar with the SLC process, please click HERE to view a video.

 You can also find more information by visiting this site.

 We encourage you to save the date on your calendar for a 20-minute student-led conference on November 8th.
 The first half of the day will be at JT Moore, and the second half of the day will be at Watson Grove Church in Edgehill; your family may choose either location for a conference.
 Teachers will be sending out sign-up information in the coming weeks.
 In the meantime, please review our frequently asked questions below.

 Thanks for your support!
 We’re looking forward to seeing you on October 29th.

 A student-led conference is an opportunity for students to showcase their work and articulate their learning to adults in their lives.
 Students have prepared a portfolio of work on which they’ve reflected, and they’ve taken the time to think about their behavior, attitudes toward learning, and their current report card.
 Students and adults come together on conference day and discuss celebrations & solutions.
 Teachers help by supporting the conversations, but teachers are not the sole source of information.

 Conferences are not required, but they’re encouraged to help students develop communication and reflection skills.
 Students are proud of their growth, and they’d like to show you their work and discuss with you their opportunities to improve.